checklist/checklist-support/docs/checklists/table-view.md

 ## Adding Tasks
 Adding tasks in the Table view is similar to [Adding tasks in Checklist View](/checklists/checklist-view/#adding-tasks)

-## Editing a task name
+## Editing Task name
-To change the task (i.e. its name), simply click on it to end "Edit Mode":
+To change the task (i.e. its name), simply click on it to enter "Edit Mode":

 ![](/assets/images/checklists/checklist-table-view-task-edit.png)

 ## Task Notes
-To further elborate on a task, you can add Task Notes.
+To further elborate on a task, you can add to it Notes.
 To set new notes, click on the empty "Notes".
 To edit existing notes, click on them.

 ![](/assets/images/checklists/checklist-table-view-task-notes.png)